Proper Standing Desk and Treadmill Posture – A Complete Guide

 Best Shoes for Treadmill Workspaces & Standing Desk

-- Wear shoes that are supportive and have a soft sole
+- Wear shoes that are supportive and have a soft sole to maintain proper standing desk and treadmill posture comfortably.

 - Avoid unsupportive flats and high heels